OneKey-Network/addressability-framework/dsp-api.md

 and Preferences) between two Contracting Parties of Prebid SSO: the Sender and the Receiver.

-The Sender send a Transmission Request and the Receiver send back a Transaction Response.
+The Sender sends a Transmission Request and the Receiver sends back a Transaction Response.

 ```mermaid